fenago/ernesto-spark-databricks/Lab_19.md

 #### Lab Environment
 All packages have been installed.
 There is no requirement for any setup.

-**Note:** Labs will be accessible at the port given to you by your instructor.
-Password for jupyterLab : `1234`

-Lab instructions and scala examples are present in `~/work/ernesto-spark` folder.
-To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

-There should be terminal(s) opened already.
-You can also open New terminal by Clicking `File` > `New` > `Terminal` from the top menu.

-Now, move in the directory which contains the scala source code by running following command in the terminal.

-`cd ~/work/ernesto-spark`

-You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab19`

 **Note:**
 - The supplied commands in the next steps MUST be run from your `~/work/ernesto-spark` directory.